pu2clr/PIC16F/README.md

 In this comprehensive learning series, we invite enthusiasts, students, and professionals alike to embark on an exciting voyage into the intricate world of PIC microcontrollers by Microchip Technology.
 Whether you're a beginner curious about the fundamentals or a seasoned tinkerer looking to expand your skillset, this journey is tailored for you.

+The projects shared in this repository are educational in nature and aim to introduce beginners and hobbyists to C and Assembly programming for PIC10F, PIC12F, and PIC16F microcontrollers.
+I myself, at the time of writing these lines, fall into the category of a beginner in projects involving Microchip microcontrollers.
+However, I decided to document this journey.
+I believe this initiative may help other interested parties who wish to embark on a similar journey.

+With that said, **if you find any errors or opportunities for improvement in the projects shared in this repository, please let me know**.

 The __projects__ folder contains several projects involving circuits with the PIC16F628A, PIC16F887, PIC12F675, LEDs and sesors that may help beginners.